 06

-Look for Signs the Buyer Is Serious
+Look for Signals the Buyer Is Genuinely Ready

 07

-Factor in the Current Market
+Factor in the Current Market Direction

 08

-The Core Trade Off
+The Core Trade-Off

-Understand the Trade Off
+Understand the Trade-Off

 Communicate Throughout